Technology Brother Elegy

 Dissenters

-Whatever the cause of the madness—ignorance of the origins of wealth, the ressentiment of specific elites, or just that mass bureaucratic power will reproduce endlessly until self-contradiction—"the purpose of a system is what it does."
-They're slitting the throat of the golden goose.
-How can you abide that?
+Whatever the cause of these inversions of reality—whether it's ignorance of the origins of prosperity, the ressentiment of specific elites, or just that mass bureaucratic power reproduces itself to the point of self-immolation—"the purpose of a system is what it does."

-Or to quote a Sixties-era speech that likely moved my aunt: "There is a time when the operation of the machine becomes so odious...that you’ve got to put your bodies upon the gears...to make it stop."
+Or to quote a Sixties-era speech that likely moved my mother: "There is a time when the operation of the machine becomes so odious...that you’ve got to put your bodies upon the gears...to make it stop."

 Ideology

 Growth comes from the freedom to recombine ideas and atoms and from a vital spirit.
-To serve those who make and constrain those who take is the point of justice and thus politics.
+To serve those who make and constrain those who take is the point of justice and thus of politics.

 That is our ideology.